-PhD/Postdoc position in high-resolution scanning probe microscopy on molecular nanostructures
+PhD/Postdoc position in the field of low-dimensional materials on surfaces using scanning probe microscopy

-The project is part of the ERC Project SURFLINK and DFG Collaborative research center SFB953 – Synthetic carbon allotropes – (https://chemistry.nat.fau.eu/research/dfg/sfb953/) that provides close collaboration with research groups from experimental physics, theory, and synthetic chemistry.
-The molecular architectures are fabricated from specially designed molecular building blocks with tailored functionalities provided by collaborators.
+The project is part of the DFG Collaborative research center SFB953 – Synthetic carbon allotropes – (https://chemistry.nat.fau.eu/research/dfg/sfb953/) that provide close collaboration with research groups from experimental physics, theory, and synthetic chemistry.
+The specially designed molecular building blocks with tailored functionalities are provided by collaborators.
 We offer outstanding infrastructure and broad interdisciplinary surroundings.

-Required qualifications include a master’s degree (for PhD) and PhD (for Postdoc) in Physics, Physical Chemistry, Materials Science or in a related field.
-A solid background in surface science and previous experience using ultrahigh vacuum surface analysis equipment would be a benefit, is however not expected for PhD applicants.
+Required qualifications include a master’s degree in Physics, Physical Chemistry, Materials Science, or in a related field.
+A solid background in surface science and previous experience using ultrahigh vacuum surface analysis equipment would be a benefit, is however not expected.
 Excellent communication skills in English are required.

-The position is available immediately for 3 years (PhD) or 2 years (Postdoc).
-The salary will be according to the German TV-L. Applications must include a motivation letter, CV including an academic transcript with the obtained marks and contact information of 2 references.
+The position is available immediately for 3 years (PhD) Postdoc (2 years).
+The salary will be according to the German TV-L. Applications must include a brief statement of interest, CV including an academic transcript with the obtained marks and contact information of 2 references.
 Please submit your application by e-mail to Prof. Dr. Sabine Maier: firstname.lastname@example.org.
-The review of applications will begin immediately.

 Diploma, Bachelor and Master students looking forward to complete their degree at our group are very welcome.
 If you are interested just pay us a visit or write an email to email@example.com.